nebulabroadcast/firefly/README.md

 ```

 It is possible to specify more than one site in the `settings.json` file.
-In that case, a dialog window pops up when the application is started and a site may be selected for this session.
+In that case, a dialog window pops up when the application starts and a you may select the site for this session.

-`site_name` argument can be used as an identifier for different configurations of the same site and its value
-is updated when server settings are loaded.

 Usage
 -----